Tom Neff- IFT Drone Lead Instructor

 Fernando “Dino” Verones is a 30-year retired Army Sergeant Major, 24 of those years as a US Army Special Forces (Green Beret) Soldier, with a background in HF and UHF communications.
 As a child, he participated in the Boy Scouts and the Civil Air Patrol.
 He and his wife, Annette, hold homeschool educators in the highest regard and have five homeschooled children of their own.
 Annette served in the Army for a short time in the Military Police Corps but her real passion has always been her children and their education.
 Annette has been a homeschool educator for 21 years and is currently homeschooling her two youngest children who are also enrolled in Aerolab.
 Dino, Annette, and their children lived in numerous places in the United States as well as overseas but now call Colorado Springs their home.

-Patrick Moylan - IFT Powered: Chief Pilot
+Patrick O. Moylan- IFT Powered: Chief Pilot

 Patrick Moylan earned his bachelor degree and masters degree in Aeronautical Engineering from Cornell University.
 He spent 28 years in the United States Air Force, primarily flying the F-15C, but also flew the F-3 Tornado ADV with the Royal Air Force as an exchange officer.
 He retired as the 11th Air Force Vice Commander in 2013.